 So what do you do when a customer doesn’t pay?

 How to Avoid Non-Payments from the Start

 After a few years of trading with a given customer, you may feel that the relationship is great and you can trust your customer, so these problems will not affect you.
 You may believe that because the organization is large, it will pay your invoice to protect its reputation.
 Perhaps the account has assured you that a budget is in place and there is no danger of nonpayment.
-Your sales team may have checked the credit history of the customer elsewhere and be confident that the customer is financially robust.
-These indicators are all important, of course, but don’t be surprised if payment delays do occur.
+Your sales team may have checked the credit history of the customer elsewhere and feels confident that the customer is financially robust.
+These indicators are all important, of course, but don’t be surprised if payment delays still occur.

 In order to avoid non-payment from the start, it helps to understand a little more about how the event occurred in the first place.
 Begin by asking yourself the following questions:

 - Did you have systems in place to prevent loss or limit your exposure?

 - Did you outline your deliverables and payment terms?

 Getting a Client to Pay an Invoice after Nonpayment

 It’s difficult when a customer misses a payment—especially when it’s one you have grown to trust.
 How can you convince them to make a payment?
 Start with these four steps below, and remember that nurturing the relationship with your customer is of the utmost importance.
 Fostering open communication with your customers can save you from hefty legal fees and court dates in the end.